-- This approach works if you take meals with approximately the same amount of carbohydrates every day.
+- Basic carb counting uses exchange lists and carbohydrate servings i.e. 15 grams of carbohydrates = 1 carbohydrate serving. - This approach works if you take meals with approximately the same amount of carbohydrates every day.
 Foods having the same amount of carbs are identified e.g. if you are eating a piece of bread that has 15g carbs you can substitute it with a roti (size of a 6" plate). - People using mixed insulin must take meals at the same time every day containing same amount of carbs and fixed insulin doses.
-They can benefit from this method. - People who have trouble being consistent with meals can use advanced carb counting explained below.

-• Exchange lists and carbohydrate counts of Pakistani foods are provided on subsequent pages.

-Apps can also be used for exchange lists.
+They can benefit from this method. - People who have trouble being consistent with meals can use advanced carb counting explained below. - Exchange lists and carbohydrate counts of Pakistani foods are provided on subsequent pages. - Apps can also be used for exchange lists.